chinmayhegde/fodl/_posts/2022-01-15-optimization01.md

 Do practical approaches for model training work well?
 ```

-This question is once again somewhat ill-posed; we will have to be precise about what "work" and "well" mean in the above question.
-(An overwhelming amount of empirical evidence seems to suggest that they work just fine, as long as certain tricks/hacks are applied.)
+This question is once again somewhat ill-posed, and we will have to be precise about what "work" and "well" mean in the above question.
+(From the practical perspective: an overwhelming amount of empirical evidence seems to suggest that they work just fine, as long as certain tricks/hacks are applied.)

-While there is a very large variety of techniques that have been proposed for training deep networks, we will focus on a handful of the most canonical settings, analyze them, and derive precise bounds on their behavior.
-The hope is that such analysis can illuminate differences/tradeoffs between different choices and provide useful thumb rules to guide further practice.
+While there is very large variation in the way we train deep networks, we will focus on a handful of the most canonical settings, analyze them, and derive precise bounds on their behavior.
+The hope is that such analysis can illuminate differences/tradeoffs between different choices and provide useful thumb rules for practice.

 ## Setup
 {:.label}

 Most (all?) popular approaches in deep learning do the following:

 - Write down the loss (or empirical risk) in terms of the training data points and the weights.
 (Usually the loss is decomposable across the data points).
-So if the data is $(x_i,y_i)_{i=1}^n$ then the loss is something like:
+So if the data is $(x_i,y_i)_{i=1}^n$ then the loss looks something like:

     $$
     L(w) = \frac{1}{n} \sum_{i=1}^n l(y_i,\hat{y_i}), \quad \hat{y_i} = f_w(x_i),
     $$

-    where $l(\cdot,\cdot) : \R \times \R \rightarrow \R_{\geq 0}$ is a non-negative measure of fit, and $f_w$ is the function represented by the neural network with weight/bias parameters $w$. (*We are abusing notation here since we previously used $R$ for the risk, but let's just use $L$ to denote loss.*)
+    where $l(\cdot,\cdot) : \R \times \R \rightarrow \R_{\geq 0}$ is a non-negative measure of label fit, and $f_w$ is the function represented by the neural network with weight/bias parameters $w$.
+We are abusing notation here since we previously used $R$ for the risk, but let's just use $L$ to denote loss.

 - Then, we seek the weights/biases $w$ that optimize the loss:

     $$